osrf/gazebo_design/undo/undo.md

     + **Delete entity**:

-      > See redo above.
+      > **Undo**: See redo above.

-      > See undo above.
+      > **Redo**: See undo above.

 * New commands are added to the end of a **list of undo commands**.
-Commands are undone beggining from the end of the list.
+Commands are undone starting from the end of the list.

 * Undone commands are added to the end of a **list of redo commands**.
-Commands are redone beginning from the end of the list.
+Commands are redone starting from the end of the list.
 When the user executes a new command, the redo list is cleared.

 * The user might try to undo something which isn't possible anymore, such as